srijansingh/srijansingh/README.md

 My name is <b>Srijan Singh</b>, I am an ethusiastic software developer.
 I am very passionate about my work and I am experienced with demonstrated history of working in field of Full Stack Development.
 I have strong command in managing live projects as freelancer, leading team with result-oriented attitude.

+- Email : <a href="mailto:srijan.singh.1232@gmail.com">srijan.singh.1232@gmail.com</a>
+- Linkedin Profile : <a href="https://www.linkedin.com/in/srijansinghs/">https://www.linkedin.com/in/srijansinghs/</a>

 You can take an overview of my technology stack and highlighted project here.

 ### Technology Stack